Daylesford, Victoria: History

+Prior to European settlement, the area was occupied by the Dja Dja Wurrung people.
+Pastoralists occupied the Jim Crow and Upper Loddon districts following early white settlement in 1838, and Edward Stone Parker established a farming protectorate for the Dja Dja Wurrung at Franklinford in 1841.
+The beginning of the Victorian Gold Rush a decade later imposed further suffering on the Dja Dja Wurrung in the area, and by 1863, most of the protectorate's survivors had been moved to the Coranderrk reserve at Healesville.

+In 1851, Irish immigrant John Egan and a party of searchers found alluvial gold in the bed of Wombat Creek, now covered by Lake Daylesford, initiating the local gold rush.
+Other finds quickly followed and a townsite was surveyed and founded in 1854, initially named Wombat but soon renamed Daylesford after the birthplace of Warren Hastings, the first governor-general of India.

+Agricultural activity followed the gold rush, with many of the Chinese in the area also operating market gardens, and Italians in particular establishing vineyards.
+A post office opened on 1 February 1858, and a telegraph office opened in August 1859, the same year Daylesford became a municipality.
+By that time, its population had risen to approximately 7,000, with around 3,400 diggers involved in mining efforts, and the town's first council was formed.

+Daylesford was declared a borough in the early 1860s.
+The alluvial gold was exhausted by then and a shift to quartz reef mining began.
+This continued on and off into the 1930s, though by the 1920s many miners had already departed for Western Australia.

+The arrival of the railway in 1881 helped to boost Daylesford's reputation as a fashionable spa resort.
+The town fell out of favour as a tourist destination in the Great Depression, with visitors' interest returning in the early 1980s.

-On 30 June 1867, three boys from Connells Gully, near Table Hill (William Graham, 6, his brother Thomas, 4, and Alfred Burman, 5) wandered into the bush near Daylesford.
-Despite exhaustive searches, their skeletal remains were finally located (when a boot was found by a farmer's dog) on 13 September about 10 kilometres away.
-Today, there is a park, a memorial cairn, and a 16km long "Lost Children's Walk" that visitors can hike.
-The Daylesford Primary School also has a prize, the Graham Dux Award, presented to annually since 1889, in their memory.
+On 30 June 1867, three boys from Connells Gully, near Table Hill (William Graham, 7, his brother Thomas, 4, and Alfred Burman, 5), wandered into the bush near Daylesford.
+Despite exhaustive searches for nearly a month after the boys' disappearance, their remains were not found until 13 September, when a farmer's dog found a boot about 10 kilometres away.
+Today, there is a park, a memorial cairn, and a 16-kilometre long "Lost Children's Walk" that visitors can hike.
+The Daylesford Primary School also has a prize, the Graham Dux Award, presented annually since 1889 in their memory.

-By the 1860s, the alluvial gold was exhausted and a shift to quartz reef mining began.
-This continued on and off into the 1930s.
-In later years, Daylesford became associated as being a fashionable spa resort, but fell out of favour in the Great Depression.

 The Daylesford Magistrates' Court closed on 1 January 1990.

 Climate

-At 616 metres above sea level, it has a cooler, wetter climate than Melbourne.
+At 616 metres above sea level, Daylesford has a cooler, wetter climate than Melbourne.
 Summer (January–February) temperatures range from 10 to 37 °C, while July temperatures are cold, ranging from about 1–2 C to 9 °C. Annual precipitation, occasionally falling as snow, averages about 880 mm but has ranged from 445 mm to over 1350 mm per year.